OpeyemiJagunmolu/PEOPLE-ANALYTICS/README.md

 [people_analytics_start.csv](https://github.com/OpeyemiJagunmolu/PEOPLE-ANALYTICS/files/11069927/people_analytics_start.csv)

-_Disclaimer: This dataset was provided by Pomerol Partners as a dummy for DATADNA monthly challenge._
+_Disclaimer: This dataset was provided by Data in Motion as a dummy for Data Viz challenge._